We may earn money or products from the companies mentioned in this post at no cost to you.

 Functions of entrepreneurs

-Entrepreneur perform some essential functions as the results of running his/her business.
+The entrepreneur performs some essential functions as the result of running his/her business.

 Here are some of the functions below:

-1. Identifying opportunities: The primary function of an entrepreneur is the identification of an investment opportunities.
+1. Identifying opportunities: The primary function of an entrepreneur is the identification of an investment opportunity.

-This consist of understanding the needs and the want of the potential consumers which are not being fulfilled and which the entrepreneur can satisfy with certain goods and services.
+This consist of understanding the needs and the want of the potential consumers who are not being fulfilled and which the entrepreneur can satisfy with certain goods and services.

-The needs and wants of the people constitute an investment opportunity only when the potential demand arising there from is sufficiently large enough, and is not being effectively serve by competitors.
+The needs and wants of the people constitute an investment opportunity only when the potential demand arising therefrom is sufficiently large enough, and is not being effectively served by competitors.

 2. Risk bearing: Risk bearing has been traditionally associated with the entrepreneur.

-There are various types of risk in business, such as that of fire, accidents, bad dept, theft, environmental hazards, social unrest, high competition etc.
+There are various types of risks in business, such as that of fire, accidents, bad debt, theft, environmental hazards, social unrest, high competition, etc.

-These risk can be minimized by taking insurance policies against them.
+These risks can be minimized by taking insurance policies against them.

-3. Innovation: One of the most important functions of entrepreneur is innovation.
+3. Innovation: One of the most important functions of an entrepreneur is innovation.

 This involves creative response to an investment opportunity such as developing a new product, new technology or the modification of existing ones to need better.

-4. Decision making: One of the vital function of entrepreneur is decision making on the investment opportunities to exploit.
+4. Decision making: One of the vital functions of an entrepreneur is decision making on investment opportunities to exploit.